bartekpacia/garden/posts/suckless-androidsdk-setup.md

 ### Install Java Development Kit

-I use the [Eclipse Temurin] JDK distribution, but other ones should work too.
-On macOS (which I use), installing them is as simple as:
+I prefer the official OpenJDK distribution, but other ones (like Eclipse Temurin) also work.
+On macOS (which I use), installing it is as simple as:

 ```
-brew tap homebrew/cask-version
-brew install temurin17
+brew install openjdk@21
 ```

-> Unless you're spelunking in some legacy project, you should use JDK 17, since
+> Unless you have valid reasons not to, you should use JDK 21, since it's the
-> it's the latest LTS release.
+> latest LTS release.
+>
+> Here's [a great post from Jake Wharton] that explains this in much more
+> detail.
+Go read it!

 Then, set `JAVA_HOME` and add the binaries to `PATH`.
 To do it, open your `~/.bashrc`, `~/.zshrc`, or whateverrc you use and add:

 ```
-export JAVA_HOME="/Library/Java/JavaVirtualMachines/temurin-17.jdk/Contents/Home"
+export JAVA_HOME="/Library/Java/JavaVirtualMachines/openjdk.jdk/Contents/Home"
 export PATH="$JAVA_HOME/bin:$PATH"
 ```